charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - **VMs too slow.**
   Some provenance collectors require running the code in a virtual machine.
-  We know a priori that these methods are prohibitively slow, with Panorama reporting 20x average overhead [@yinPanoramaCapturingSystemwide2007].
+  We know a priori that these methods are prohibitively slow, with Panorama reporting 20x average overhead [@yinPanoramaCapturingSystemwide2007], which is too slow for practical use.
-  The provenance systems we are interested in have overheads in the 1.01x -- 3x range.  [^DSK: maybe say instead that we don't use prov systems that have VM overheads over 3x?]

 - **Requires recompilation.**
   Some provenance collectors require the user to recompile their entire application and library stack.